rcrews/docs-website/cdpdc/7.0/announcement.md

 * [CDP Data Center Release Notes](/cdpdc/7.0/release-guide/topics/cdpdc-release-guide-overview.html)

 As always, we welcome your feedback.
-Please send your comments and suggestions to the user group through ourcommunity forums.
+Please send your comments and suggestions to the user group through our community forums.
 You can also report issues through our external Jira projects on [issues.cloudera.org](http://issues.cloudera.org/).